 Annapurna Circuit –Jomsom trek is in much demand among trekkers who seek to have added variety in their trek.
 During Annapurna Circuit Jomsom trek, you will be treated with delightful wonders of Rhododendron forests, the spectacular Tibetan fortresses built on the rocky cliffs and lush and vibrant rice paddy fields.
 In addition to the natural treasures you can also explore the interesting lifestyles of ethnic inhabitants of the region.

-The trail of Annapurna Circuit-Jomsom trek takes you along the Annapurna massif giving you the opportunity for up-close and panoramic views of snow-capped Annapurna I, II, III and IV and other peaks of 6000m and above.
+The trail of Annapurna Circuit-Jomsom trek takes you along the Annapurna massif giving you the opportunity for up-close and panoramic views of snow-capped Annapurna 8,091m and Dhaulagiri 8,167m as well as other peaks of 6000m.
 Annapurna Circuit –Jomsom trek is a tea house trek.

 You drive along the Kathmandu-Pokhara Highway to Dumre and then follow the narrow and paved road by the Marshyangdi River to Besi Sahar (823m.).
 Beshishahar is the district headquarters of Lamjung district.
 From here, you can see some mountain peaks, natural sceneries surrounding the valley and the daily activities of local people.
 Stay overnight at lodge.